saurabhthesuperhero/SaurabhJadhavBlogsTech/ckuu5zoer018ro5s165plcbvf.md

 So lets take example by code.

-This is how we normally can assign attribute to class object withought defining variable in class definantion.
+This is how we normally can assign attribute to class object withought defining variable in class definition.

 ```
 class class2: